qtalr/lab-01/README.md

   - Provide the title: "Academic writing with Quarto"
   - Provide the author: \<Your Name\>
 2. Render the Quarto document (without changes)
-  - Click the 'Knit' button on the RStudio toolbar
+  - Click the 'Render' button on the RStudio toolbar
   - Save the Quarto file with the name `lab-1.qmd`.

 ### Using Quarto for academic writing

-Using the academic article you found in the preparation for this lab, respond to the following questions in your `.qmd` document:
+1. Using the academic article you found in the preparation for this lab, respond to the following questions in your `.qmd` document:

 - What is the research question?
 - What is the data used to answer the research question?